Fullstack-Serverless-GraphQL/lunar-tour-frontend/README.md

 Lunar Tour is an app that built in VueJS that allows users to book lunar vacations on Moon.
 It is part of [Fullstack Serverless GraphQL](https://fullstack-serverless-graphql.netlify.com/), which is a resource that teaches how to build fullstack Serverless GraphQL apps.

+The app is composed of the following:

+🍯 Vue Apollo

+🍯 Ant Design

+🍯 Tailwind CSS

+🍯 Vue Router

 ## Project setup

 First go head and clone the project: